 Investigate the Oxygen Content in Water.

-Further investigate the effect of temperature, pH on oxygen content.
+- Further, investigate the effect of temperature and pH on oxygen content.

-Examine the endothermic reactions optimal for use in cooling packs, using simple Calorimetry.
+Examine the endothermic reactions optimal for cooling packs using simple Calorimetry.

 Investigate and explore the effectiveness of various brands of salts for snow removal.

 Analyze the effect of changing temperature on the formation of rust on different steel objects.

 Examine the effect of increased carbon dioxide on the acidification of saltwater.

 Determine how different boiling durations affect the amount of ascorbic acid in yellow bell peppers.